 Can’t get your hands on Google Go?
 Try the Opera browser’s lite offshoot, Opera Mini.
 This lightweight browser’s main focus is conserving data for the budget-conscious, plus it offers a built-in adblocker.
 Other features include a download button for videos — not YouTube videos, unfortunately, but a variety of others — and data tracking in the settings menu.
 While it used to be available on iOS, it no longer is, having been replaced by Opera Touch.
 Unfortunately, that browser doesn’t include the data-saving options of Opera Mini, and there aren’t many data-saving apps to replace it.

 Gmail Go launched in February 2018 in emerging markets including India and Indonesia.
 It takes up only 25MB of storage space, much less than the standard Gmail’s app 47MB.
 As for features, it offers most of the standard capabilities you’d expect from Gmail, including multiple account support, attachments, and push notifications, while reducing mobile data use.
 While it syncs fewer days of emails, and things like scrolling are a little choppier in Gmail Go than the full version, it’s a worthwhile trade-off for many people.
 It’s only available on Android.

 You might end up using Twitter Lite without recognizing it — the PWA is Twitter’s standard mobile web platform, available at mobile.twitter.com.
-You can also access it by downloading the Twitter Lite app on Android in over 45 markets with heavy mobile usage (including Ghana, Turkey, Ukraine and many more).
-The app is designed to load quickly on 2G and 3G networks, offers a data saver mode to download only images and videos you want to see, and only takes up 3MB of space.
+You can also access it by downloading the Twitter Lite app on Android in over 45 markets with heavy mobile usage (including Ghana, Turkey, Ukraine, and many more).
+The app is designed to load quickly on 2G and 3G networks, offers a data saver mode to download only images and videos you want to see, and takes up less than 3MB of space.

 Previously known as Files Go, Files by Google is a storage manager, and it’s particularly useful for those with minimal smartphone storage.
 It provides recommendations for files to erase, makes it easy to delete collections of data in a single tap, and provides other tools for managing and viewing storage space.
 It also offers offline file sharing via Bluetooth that’s similar to Apple’s AirDrop functionality.
 It’s available globally on Android.